Skip to main content

 Module description

-The module will provide an advanced understanding of the processes governing the evolution of planetary surfaces and the remote sensing methods used in their exploration.
-It will use a parallel approach, linking specific remote sensing techniques with related observations and knowledge of planetary surface processes.
+In this module you will gain an advanced understanding of the processes governing the evolution of planetary surfaces and the remote sensing methods used in their exploration.
+We will use a parallel approach, linking specific remote sensing techniques with related observations and knowledge of planetary surface processes.

 • The electromagnetic spectrum